Crumb Top Baking

 Prevent your screen from going dark

 • Prepare the oat mixture: Preheat the oven to 350F.
-Grease an 8-inch square pan and line it with over-hanging parchment paper.
+Grease an 8-inch square pan and line it with overhanging parchment paper.
 In a large bowl, combine the oats, coconut, sugar and salt.
 In a small microwaveable bowl, add the peanut butter, maple syrup and coconut oil.
 Microwave for two 30-second intervals, stirring in between and after until melted together and runny.
-Pour over oat mixture and stir until well combined.
+Pour over the oat mixture and stir until well combined.
 (The mixture will be wet).

 • Assemble the bars: Add about two-thirds of the oat mixture to the prepared pan and press down to form a firm bottom layer.
 Spread the jam filling evenly over the top.
 Sprinkle the remaining oat mixture over the jam and press down lightly.
-Bake for 30-32 minutes, or until the top is golden brown.
-Let cool on a wire rack before transferring to the refrigerator to firm up.
+Bake for 25-30 minutes, or until the top is golden brown.
+Let cool on a wire rack before transferring to the fridge to firm up.

 Notes